Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/feats/corrupted-shield-apg.md

 - **Prerequisites**: divine ally (shield), tenets of evil

-Your shield ally is more than just a spirit of protection— it's a conduit for deadly divine magic.
+Your shield ally is more than just a spirit of protection—it's a conduit for deadly divine magic.
 When you use your shield ally to [Shield Block](compendium/feats/shield-block.md) a melee unarmed attack or a melee weapon [Strike](rules/actions/strike.md) from an adjacent creature, the attacker takes `1d6` evil or negative damage (your choice).
 If the attack or [Strike](rules/actions/strike.md) breaks or destroys your shield, double this additional damage.

 The damage the attacker takes increases to `2d6` at 11th level and `3d6` at 16th level.